Monday is for Challenge

-Here’s a great post from memory delight that all my farmer friends in Iroquois County will appreciate.
+Here’s a great post from memory delight that all my farmer friends in Iroquois County, IL will appreciate.
 My comments and a challenge follow.

 Neil Orchard was talking with a farmer about his soy bean and corn crops.